What is Loyalty Tax?

 How to Reel-in Loyalty Tax – Examples from Our Team

 A work colleague contacted her energy provider (a very well-known company) after feeling that her bills were increasing far too much.
 “I just wanted to check I was still on the best plan and all my discounts were still in place,” she told me.

 The news was bad!
-Not only was she on an expensive plan, but also only one of the discounts she had been promised was ever put in place.
-The result was a transfer to the better plan and the missing discount back dated two years.
-A bottom line saving of around 18% per quarter and hundreds refunded.
+Not only was she on a very expensive plan, but also only one of the discounts she had been promised was never put in place.

 On the home front